-There are two racetrack casinos in Maine: Hollywood Casino Bangor and Oxford Casino.
-Both of these Maine casinos offer electronic gaming machines, as well as live table games.
-Pari-mutuel wagering on harness racing is also offered at both casinos.
+Maine is home to two racetrack casinos: Hollywood Casino Bangor and Oxford Casino.
+Both casinos offer live table games, electronic gaming, as well as pari-mutuel wagering on harness racing.

-State gaming regulations require a minimum return of 89% on all machines at Maine casinos.
-The payback percentages on electronic gaming machines at all casinos in Maine are released as a matter of public record.
-Just click here to see a list of slot machine payback statistics for all Maine casinos.
+Maine releases the payback percentages on electronic gaming machines as a matter of public record.
+Click here to see a full list of slot machine payback statistics for Maine casinos.

-The minimum gambling age at all casinos in Maine is 21 for slots and 18 for pari-mutuel wagering.
+All casinos in Maine have a minimum gambling age of 21 for slots, and 18 for pari-mutuel wagering.